Detangling children's hair without the screams

 Although it’s nurturing to adopt a night-time routine, brushing bed head hair is just as important.
 Ease the morning chaos, by spritzing your child’s dry hair with Tangle Teezer’s Detangling Spray for Kids and brushing through.
 This will help ease out any tangles that have developed overnight.
 Small hacks that can make a big difference

-• Our Detangling Spray is also ideal for tangled hair after swimming.
+- Our Tangle Teezer’s Detangling Spray for Kids is also ideal for tangled hair after swimming.
 Hair is left feeling smoother and softer.

 For further details on Stephanie say click here: https://www.stephaniesey.com/